yijianeu/Final-Project_CS-5001_menu-system/README.md

 •	Avoiding Hard Coding
-•	Trying to separate the big project into different small parts. o	This is a design principle for separating a computer program into distinct sections, such that each section addresses a separate concern.
+•	Trying to separate the big project into different small parts.
+•	This is a design principle for separating a computer program into distinct sections, such that each section addresses a separate concern.

 ## Resources Found
 What are some resources you have found already or already have access to?
 (APIs, libraries, past assignments, etc)